wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 # Data model and resolvers

-Almost everything of the [Data model section](../data_model.md) remains valid in *GraphQL* integration, with a few differences
+Almost everything in the [Data model section](../data_model.md) remains valid in *GraphQL* integration, with a few differences.

 ## *GraphQL* specific data model

 ### `Enum`

 `Enum` members are represented in the schema using their **name** instead of their value.
-This is more coherent with the way *GraphQL* represents enumerations.
+This is more consistent with the way *GraphQL* represents enumerations.

 ### `TypedDict`